 I just cried, as did Tabatha.
 I was totally overwhelmed and cried the entire way home.
 I thanked my dad for giving me strong genes to fight my way to this point and felt incredibly proud of myself for doing all this without a partner.

 I DID IT!
 I Nikki Brown did it.

-I’m looking forward to work my magic and make someone’s life a little easier and brighter.
+I’m looking forward to working my magic and making someone’s life a little easier and brighter.
 My hope is to do the best that is possible to offer a child a safe and happy home, surrounded by people who care.
-That’s all we ever really want in life isn’t it…
+That’s all we ever really want in life, isn’t it…

 Can't find what you're looking for?

 One of our team is available to talk to you over the phone to answer any of your fostering queries.